 Tamar Valley Line

-New for 2019, have a summer Sunday day out on Dartmoor thanks to a new connecting bus.
-From Sunday 19 May to 8 September, the bus will run between Okehampton station and Brentor, Lydford, Tavistock and Gunnislake station.
+New for 2019, have a summer Sunday day out on Dartmoor thanks to a new bus connecting with trains.
+Every Sunday until 8 September, the bus will run between Okehampton station and Lydford, Lydford Gorge, Brentor, Tavistock and Gunnislake station.
 It will link in with some Exeter–Okehampton and Gunnislake–Plymouth trains and pass the main entrance to Lydford Gorge.
 Take the Great Round Trip Buy a Devon Day Ranger and a £3 bus ticket to go for a great Devon round trip between Exeter and Plymouth.
 Read more

 Promotional hoardings highlighting Cornwall’s branch line destinations have gone up around Saltash station building as the latest step towards the building’s eagerly awaited revamp.
 The 33-metre boards promote beauty spots including Calstock, Looe and St Ives as well as the redevelopment of the station building.
 The building was bought by Saltash Town Council in 2017.
 Read more